Ethnography: Autoethnography

+Genealogical method

+The genealogical method investigates links of kinship determined by marriage and descent.
+The method owes its origin from the book of British ethnographer W. H. R. Rivers titled "Kinship and Social Organisation" in 1911.
+Genealogy or kinship commonly plays a crucial role in the structure of non-industrial societies, determining both social relations and group relationship to the past.
+Marriage, for example, is frequently pivotal in determining military alliances between villages, clans or ethnic groups.

+In the field of epistemology the term is used to characterize the philosophical method employed by such writers as Friedrich Nietzsche and Michel Foucault.

 Digital ethnography

 Digital ethnography is also seen as virtual ethnography.
 This type of ethnography is not so typical as ethnography recorded by pen and pencil.
 Digital ethnography allows for a lot more opportunities to look at different cultures and societies.
 Traditional ethnography may use videos or images, but digital ethnography goes more in-depth.
 For example, digital ethnographers would use social media platforms such as Twitter or blogs so that people's interactions and behaviors can be studied.
 Modern developments in computing power and AI have enabled higher efficiencies in ethnographic data collection via multimedia and computational analysis using machine learning to corroborate many data sources together to produce a refined output for various purposes.
 A modern example of this technology in application, is the use of captured audio in smart devices, transcribed to issue targeted adverts (often reconciled vs other metadata, or product development data for designers.

 Digital ethnography comes with its own set of ethical questions, and the Association of Internet Researchers' ethical guidelines are frequently used.
-Gabriele de Seta's paper "Three Lies of Digital Ethnography" explores some of the methodological questions more central to a specifically ethnographical approach to internet studies, drawing upon Fine's classic text.
+Gabriele de Seta's paper "Three Lies of Digital Ethnography" explores some of the methodological questions more central to a specific ethnographic approach to internet studies, drawing upon Fine's classic text.